official-stockfish/Stockfish/README.md

 It can be evaluated efficiently on CPUs, and exploits the fact that only parts of the neural network need to be updated after a typical chess move.
 [The nodchip repository](https://github.com/nodchip/Stockfish) provides additional tools to train and develop the NNUE networks.
+On CPUs supporting modern vector instructions (avx2 and similar), the NNUE evaluation results in much stronger playing strength, even if the nodes per second computed by the engine is somewhat lower (roughly 80% of nps is typical).

 Notes: